Serie A: José Mourinho is immortalized by the fans in a mural in Italy

-The artist Harry greb He painted this Friday on a wall in the central neighborhood Testaccio from Rome, one of the fiefdoms of Romanista fans, the Portuguese José Mourinho, new coach of the capital’s team, on board a scooter and wearing a scarf in the club’s colors, yellow and red.
+The artist Harry greb painted this Friday on a wall in the downtown neighborhood Testaccio from Rome, one of the fiefdoms of Romanista fans, the Portuguese José Mourinho, new coach of the capital’s team, on board a scooter and wearing a scarf in the club’s colors, yellow and red.

 The announcement of the signing of Mourinho As of the next season, it triggered the enthusiasm of the Roma fans, who from this Friday can “venerate” the Portuguese coach in his special Testaccio mural, a reference to the 1953 film “Roman Holidays”, starring Audrey hepburn Y Gregory peck.